lucasvieiramay/Yungas-tasks/README.md

   * Every action must generate a request on the API.

   * When you complete a task, don't wait for the backend api response's.
-Use a hot reload tecnology to show the result instantly for the user.
+Use a hot reload technology to show the result instantly for the user.

  * Backend:
-   * Must use's Python, if you don't have any knowledge on python's language, tell us.
+   * You must use Python.
+If you do not have any knowledge on Python's language, let us know.

-   * You can choose any python framework, like Django, Flask, Tornado, Pyramid and others.
+   * You can choose any Python framework, like Django, Flask, Tornado, Pyramid and others.

    * You should design an API to receive the backend calls.
 Fell free to design this API.